 Lined thinly with the horse’s sable hair.

-One of the elements which contributes to this unplanned scene is the remains and “withered fare” of “last year’s harvest.”
+One of the elements which contribute to this unplanned scene is the remains and “withered fare” of “last year’s harvest.”
 This gives a reader a clearer image of where the river and the yellowhammer are located.
 They are not within dense woodland or in the distant countryside, they are somewhere which human agriculture can touch.
 The scene is less wild than pastoral.

 Five eggs, pen-scribbled o’er with ink their shells